 The cost matrix (real numbers from production)

 Credit costs below are pulled directly from the VIDEO_ENGINE_COSTS table in the UGC Copilot backend.
 They are not estimates — they are what the system actually charges per render.
-Dollar values use the Creator plan rate ($29/month for 400 credits = $0.0725 per credit).
-Business plan ($149/month for 4,000 credits) is roughly half that per credit.
+Dollar values use the Creator plan rate ($29/month for 500 credits = $0.0580 per credit).
+Business plan ($149/month for 4,000 credits) is lower still per credit.

 | Engine | Standard quality | HQ quality | Cost for one 8-second scene (std) | Cost for a 30-second ad (4 scenes, std) |